lakehouseru/inari-cms/README.md

 # Inari::Cms
-Yet another Rails CMS on tom of Administrate gem.
+Yet another Rails CMS on top of Administrate gem.
 Made to be simple and flixible

 ## Usage
 This is alpha release - use it on your own risk